plaid/quickstart/node/README.md

 Note - If you want to use the [Payment Initiation][payment-initiation] product, you will need to [contact Sales][contact-sales] to get this product enabled.

 ## The OAuth redirect flow
 Some European institutions require an OAuth redirect authentication flow, where the end user is redirected to the bank’s website or mobile app to authenticate.
-For this flow, you should provide an additional configuration parameters, `PLAID_REDIRECT_URI`.
+For this flow, you should provide an additional configuration parameter, `PLAID_REDIRECT_URI`.
 You will also need to make sure that you register this `PLAID_REDIRECT_URI` in the [Plaid dashboard][dashboard-api-section].

 ``` bash